France threatens to block start of EU-U.S. trade talks

 Prime Minister Jean-Marc Ayrault told parliament: "France will go as far as using its political veto.
 This is about our identity, it's our struggle."

-The Transatlantic Trade and Investment Partnership could increase Europe's economic output by 65 billion euros ($86.3 billion) a year, according to the European Commission, with the United States getting a similar boost.
+The Transatlantic Trade and Investment Partnership could increase Europe's economic output by 65 billion euros (55 billion pounds) a year, according to the European Commission, with the United States getting a similar boost.

 But for the talks to start, EU trade ministers must reach a unanimous agreement in their discussions on Friday.
 France's stance would appear to make that impossible at this stage.